Cookies on this website

 Postdoctoral Researcher

-How can multimodal neuroimaging identify quantitative markers of neurodegeneration?
-My research investigates how we can apply integrated neuroimaging methods to identify markers of pathology in Amyotrophic Lateral Sclerosis (ALS).
-ALS is the most common form of Motor Neuron Disease (MND).
-It is characterised by the rapid loss of motor control, typically resulting in death within two to three years.
+How can neuroimaging provide biomarkers for neurodegenerative diseases?
+My research investigates this question in Amyotrophic Lateral Sclerosis (ALS), the most common form of Motor Neuron Disease (MND).
+ALS is characterised by a rapidly-progressing loss of motor control, typically resulting in death within two years.